yacinefrom0/discord_bot_ban_usurpator/README.md

 How to get user id in Discord ?

 Step 1.
-Click on ‘User Settings’ (the gear icon next to your Discord avatar) Step 2.
-In the left sidebar, click on ‘Advanced’ > Click on the ‘Developer Mode’ toggle to turn it on After you’ve enabled Developer Mode, you can find your Discord User ID easily through these steps:
+Click on ‘User Settings’ (the gear icon next to your Discord avatar)

+Step 2.
+In the left sidebar, click on ‘Advanced’ > Click on the ‘Developer Mode’ toggle to turn it on

+After you’ve enabled Developer Mode, you can find your Discord User ID easily through these steps:

 Step 1.
-Click on ‘User Settings’ (the gear icon next to your Discord avatar) Step 2.
-Next to your username and avatar, click on the three horizontal dots, as shown below Step 3.
+Click on ‘User Settings’ (the gear icon next to your Discord avatar)

+Step 2.
+Next to your username and avatar, click on the three horizontal dots, as shown below

+Step 3.
 Select ‘Copy ID’ in the popup menu

+If you want to copy user ID of a member just right click on her username

 Done!

 It should works.